 - Any student who fails to obtain a B in a repeated course will be academically dismissed from the program.

 Admission requirements for applicants entering as graduate students in the MBA programs are as follows:

 - Bachelor’s degree in business from an accredited college or university*

 - A minimum of 3.0 G.P.A.
 (4.0 system) at the undergraduate level

 - Two plus years of full-time employment experience in professional, corporate or business environment**

 - Personal statement of purpose outlining applicant’s professional goals and objectives

-- Three letters of recommendation from employers, professional supervisors/ colleagues, or previous professors
+- Two letters of recommendation from employers, professional supervisors/ colleagues, or previous professors

 - A minimum TOEFL score of 500 for international students from non-English speaking countries

 *Note: Other majors are welcome to apply.
 Students possessing undergraduate degrees in non-business majors are required to successfully complete five (5) online modules prior to the start of the program.